How prize draw win sent mother and teen daughter to edge of space in Virgin Galactic

 Keisha Schahaff, 46, and daughter Anastatia Mayers, 18, joined British Olympian Jon Goodwin for the incredible rocket ride to space, Andy Gregory reports

-Travelling at three times the speed of sound, Virgin Galactic’s inaugural space tourists have been granted a view of Planet Earth after a journey shorter than a cross-London commute.
+Travelling at three times the speed of sound, Virgin Galactic’s inaugural space tourists have been granted a view of planet Earth after a journey shorter than a cross-London commute.

 Having become the company’s first paying customer in 2005, British Olympian Jon Goodwin finally took his $250,000 seat on Thursday, now at the age of 80 and living with Parkinson’s.

-Sitting – and, at points, floating – alongside him were Keisha Schahaff and Anastatia Mayers, who have become both the first mother-daughter duo and first female Caribbeans to visit space.
+Sitting – and, at points, floating – alongside him were Keisha Schahaff and Anastatia Mayers, who have become both the first mother-daughter duo and first female African-Caribbeans to visit space.
 But their once-in-a-lifetime trip was considerably cheaper than Jon’s, having won their tickets in a competition.

-The 46-year-old health coach and mother “randomly” entered the prize, along with 165,000 people, draw after spotting an advert while travelling from Antigua to London to sort a visa for her daughter.
+The 46-year-old health coach “randomly” entered the prize, along with 165,000 people, draw after spotting an advert while travelling from Antigua to London to sort a visa for her daughter.

 Anastatia, an 18 year-old physics student at Aberdeen University, told her mother she had “finally lost it” when she broke the news of their forthcoming voyage into space.